Sprains and Strains in Children

 Call your child’s healthcare provider if:

-- Severe pain prevents use of the ligament, tendon, or muscle
+Severe pain prevents the use of the ligament, tendon, or muscle

 Key points about sprains and strains in children